bababa100/project-4-react-app/README.md

 ## 12. Collaboration

-* In compliance with full-stack development requirement.
-This project was completed by solo team member.
+* In compliance with full-stack development requirement, this project was completed by solo team member.

 ## 13. Deployment